TokeATJ/TokeATJ/README.md

 </h3>

 <p align="center">
-"Digitial Diary" that demonstrates hands on expeeience aligning with skills ive obtained and plan on mastering.
+"Digitial Diary" that demonstrates hands on experience aligning with skills ive obtained and plan on mastering.
 </p>

 ---